viniciusmurad/reactjs-webpack/README.md

 # Marvel React
 This application provides a list of characters from marvel api and it is also possible to view the comics that each hero participated.
 There is a GIF at the bottom of the page for demonstration.
+I made the same web app using Angular, you can check click [here](https://github.com/viniciusmurad/angular-marvel)

 ### Prerequisites
 ```